home // existentialism // what is existentialism

 This radical freedom can lead to anxiety and a sense of abandonment, as described by Kierkegaard’s concept of “dread.”
 Yet, it also empowers individuals to authentically shape their lives, embracing the full weight of their decisions in a universe devoid of inherent meaning.

-See also what are social norms
+See also what is a social construct?

 Authenticity